DataDog/ansible-datadog/README.md

 ##### Custom Python Checks

-To configure a custom check and to pass a Python check to the Playbook, please use the configuration below.
+To pass a Python check to the playbook, use the configuration below.

-This requires the Datadog play / role to be part of a larger Playbook, with the value passed in being the relative filepath to the actual task for [Linux](./tasks/agent-linux.yml) or [Windows](./tasks/agent-win.yml).
+This configuration requires the Datadog play and role to be a part of the larger playbook where the value passed in is the relative file path to the actual task for [Linux](./tasks/agent-linux.yml) or [Windows](./tasks/agent-win.yml).

-This is only available for Datadog v6+.
+This is only available for Agent v6+.

-The key should be the name of the file created in the checks directory `checks.d/{{ item }}.py`
+The key should be the name of the file created in the checks directory `checks.d/{{ item }}.py`:

 ```yml
     datadog_checks: